 What is Direct Primary Care?

-The Direct Primary Care business model arose as an alternative to traditional primary care with subscription-based payment plans vowing to reform the way classic primary care works.
+The Direct Primary Care model arose as an alternative to traditional primary care with subscription-based payment plans vowing to reform the way classic primary care works.
 Traditional primary care is hectic – and completely defies the concept of preventive healthcare due to lengthy gaps between physician appointments and unsatisfactory consultations.

 But, should we put all the blame on doctors for lacking in providing basic preventive healthcare?

-Another evil that contributes to the declining rate and quality of healthcare – and is quite worthy of taking most of the blame – is insurance.
+Another evil which contributes to the declining rate and quality of healthcare – and is quite worthy of taking most of the blame – is insurance.
 Insurance brokers tend to render you bankrupt by making you invest in fee-for-service premiums which vary and increase as per demand.

 Instead, insurance plans are put in place to help take the load off your shoulders in emergencies, hospitalizations, and surgical procedures; not to leave your bank account dry after every visit to your GP.